-The Company had interest rate cap contracts with an aggregate notional value of principal of \$650.0 million and \$2.2 billion as of March 31, 2022 and December 31, 2021, respectively, from various financial institutions to manage the Company's exposure to interest rate movements on variable rate credit facilities.
-As of March 31, 2022, the aggregate fair value of the Company's outstanding interest rate caps represented an outstanding net asset of \$31.2 million.
-As of December 31, 2021, the aggregate fair value of the Company's outstanding interest rate caps represented an outstanding net asset of \$10.2 million and an outstanding net liability of \$0.4 million.

-As of March 31, 2022, \$31.2 million of fair value of the Company's outstanding interest rate caps were included in "Prepaid expenses and other current assets" in the Condensed Consolidated Balance Sheets with changes in fair value recognized as a component of "Interest expense, net" in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-As of December 31, 2021, \$10.2 million and \$0.4 million of the Company's fair value of outstanding interest rate caps were included in "Prepaid expenses and other current assets" and "Other accrued expenses" in the Consolidated Balance Sheets, respectively, with changes in fair value recognized as a component of "Interest expense, net" in the Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company had interest rate cap contracts with an aggregate notional value of principal of \$650.0 million and \$2.2 billion as of June 30, 2022 and December 31, 2021, respectively, from various financial institutions to manage the Company's exposure to interest rate movements on variable rate credit facilities.
+As of June 30, 2022, \$36.7 million of fair value of the Company's outstanding interest rate caps were included in "Prepaid expenses and other current assets" in the Condensed Consolidated Balance Sheets with changes in fair value recognized as a component of "Interest expense, net" in the Condensed Statements of Operations and Comprehensive Income (Loss).
+As of December 31, 2021, \$10.2 million and \$0.4 million of the Company's fair value of outstanding interest rate caps were included in "Prepaid expenses" in the Consolidated Balance Sheets, respectively, with changes in fair value recognized as a component of "Interest expense, net" in the Consolidated Balance Sheets, respectively, with changes in fair value recognized as a component of "Interest expense, net" in the Consolidated Balance Sheets, respectively, with changes in fair value recognized as a component of "Interest expense, net" in the Consolidated Balance Sheets, respectively, with changes in fair value recognized as a component of "Interest expense, net" in the Consolidated Statements of Operations and Comprehensive Income (Loss).

-During the three months ended March 31, 2022 and 2021, the Company recorded a gain of \$21.0 million and \$5.4 million, respectively, within Interest expense, net, related to changes in the fair value of its derivative instruments.
+During the three months ended June 30, 2022 and 2021, the Company recorded a gain of \$5.6 million and a loss of \$1.2 million, respectively, within Interest expense, net, related to changes in the fair value of its derivative instruments.
+During the six months ended June 30, 2022 and 2021, the Company recorded gains of \$26.6 million and \$4.3 million, respectively, within Interest expense, net, related to changes in the fair value of its derivative instruments.